 - Select Next.

-Confiigure the SRU integration profile using the parameter explanations in the table below.
+- Configure the SRU integration profile using the parameter explanations in the table below.

 SRU Integration Profile Settings Parameter Description Bibliographic Options Active Select this parameter to enable the bibliographic options.
 Add Availability Whether to include the availability information—which is stored in the AVA (physical availability), AVE (electronic availability), and and AVD (digital availability) fields—in responses to SRU query requests.
 For more information, see The Retrieve Bib API.
 Include results of e-resources managed in the Network

 Enrich with Members Availability (for the Network Zone)